noahpierau/Agapism-Manifesto/README.md

 Agapists, the people that identify with Agapism, aim for the creation of a movement without dogma or rigid belief systems.

-Agapism is an open source movement, which means truth is not based on an external authority (via dogma or imposed truths), but rather on the on the collective human experience of reality.
+Agapism is an open source movement, which means truth is not based on an external authority (via dogma or imposed truths), but rather on the collective human experience of reality.

 The core principles and beliefs, including this manifesto, are created and refined through the open source truth process.
 Placing this process at the heart of Agapism is a necessary safeguard against the dogmatic pitfalls that typically plague communities built on shared beliefs.